SiliconLabs/wiseconnect/examples/si91x_soc/service/sl_si91x_power_manager_tickless_idle/readme.md

 ## About Example Code

-- Power Manager service is initialized in PS4 state with 32MHz clock (Power Save) using \ref sl_si91x_power_manager_init.
+- Power Manager service is initialized in PS4 state with 32MHz clock (Power Save) using sl_si91x_power_manager_init.
 - At initialization, a thread is created and the application_start() function is called along the thread.
 - All the activities are handled in the application_start() function.
-- Firstly wifi is initialized, M4-TA secure handshake is established to send commands to TA, TA is switched to STANDBY_WITH_RAM_RETENTION mode.
+- Firstly wifi is initialized, M4-NWP secure handshake is established to send commands to NWP, NWP is switched to STANDBY_WITH_RAM_RETENTION mode.
 - According to the revised implementation, the PS4 and PS3 powersave modes will continue to use the same clock frequency (32MHz).
-- All the possible events are `OR`'ed and passed to the \ref `sl_si91x_power_manager_subscribe_ps_transition_event` along with the callback function address.
+- All the possible events are `OR`'ed and passed to the `sl_si91x_power_manager_subscribe_ps_transition_event` along with the callback function address.
-- RAM retention is enabled and configured using \ref `sl_si91x_power_manager_configure_ram_retention`.
+- RAM retention is enabled and configured using `sl_si91x_power_manager_configure_ram_retention`.
 - On OS timer expiry, it updates the requirement and changes the highest attainable operating state and performs sleep-wakeup operations.
 - Wake-up Source is selected as SysRTC and wireless wake-up by default.
 Application will go to sleep as per the idle time provided by scheduler and it will wake-up with either wireless wake-up or SysRTC.